uakfdotb/ghostpp/readme.txt

 1.)
 The user must be spoof checked. a.)
 If spoof checking is disabled they must still manually spoof check by whispering the bot. b.)
-GHost++ treats players joining from the local network (LAN) as spoof checked because they cannot spoof check since they aren't connected to battle.net.
+GHost++ treats players joining from the LAN screen as spoof checked because they cannot spoof check since they aren't connected to battle.net.
 2.)
 The user must be either a root admin on the realm they spoof checked on, or they must be the game owner, or they must be an admin on the realm they spoof checked on.

 If the bot is ignoring you in the lobby and ingame it's most likely because you haven't spoof checked.